tttol/mos3/README.md

 Then access http://localhost:3333/s3.

 # Usage
-## Upload file/directory manually
+## Upload file/directory
 You can upload a file or a directory using the "New File" or "New Dir" button at the top right of the screen.
 Alternatively, you can create them in the directory mounted to `/app/upload` using commands like `touch` or `mkdir`.

 ![New File/Dir button](static/new.png)
-## Remove file/directory manually
+## Remove file/directory
 You can remove a file or directory using trash box icon at the right of each file/directory.
 Alternatively, you can use commands like `rm` in the directory mounted to `/app/upload` to delete them.

+## Download file
+You can download a file.
+Click the filename, then start downloading.

 ## Connect your application with MOS3
 Here’s how to connect an application that uses Amazon S3 to MOS3.